The deadline to apply has been extended to Sunday, March 29th, 2020 at 11:59PM.

 - Are the research questions important and the work innovative?

-- Are the potential short-term and long-term program outputs significant?
-Are they likely to advance health-related knowledge and/or its translation into improved health care, health systems and/or health outcomes, or enhance the educational approaches and/or delivery in medical trainee programs?
+- Is the proposal likely to advance health-related knowledge and/or its translation into improved health care, health systems and/or health outcomes, or enhance the educational approaches for trainees?

 Articulate the research approach (i.e., how you will deliver on the objectives of the program of research).
 You are not expected to provide extensive details on established methodologies; however, you should appropriately describe novel/innovative approaches.
 A detailed research design and study-by-study plan is not expected.
-Clearly delineate your current operational funding (research expendables and/or staff) and your proposed strategies to secure the funding (i.e. internal or external to your Hospital or Research Institute) that you need to manage your research program.
-When completing this section, applicants are encouraged to reflect upon the questions being asked of the adjudication committee.
-These include:
+Clearly delineate your current operational funding (research expendables and/or trainees, support staff) and your proposed strategies to secure additional operational funding (i.e. internal or external to your Hospital or Research Institute) that you need to manage your research program.

 Limit: 5,000 characters, including spaces